From Continuity to Smoothness

 that pervades the rest of the manifold series.
 The convention is purely typographical, but it is

-used so universally in differential geometry and applied differential geometry — in robotics, in general relativity,
+used so universally in differential geometry and applied differential geometry that fluency with

-before the substantive work begins, saves having to translate notation later.
+learning all rely on it.
+Introducing it here, before the substantive work begins, saves having to

 The Problem: Proliferation of Summations